markbarnes/sermon-browser/sb-includes/readme.txt

 = 0.39 =
 * New feature: Sermon Browser in Spanish.
 Thanks to Juan for providing the translation.
-* New feature: If you have “Update services” enabled in Wordpress, a special web-service is now “pinged” when sermons are edited.
+* New feature: If you have 'Update services' enabled in Wordpress, a special web-service is now 'pinged' when sermons are edited.
 This will help your sermons be found by search engines.
 * Bug fix: Calendar now displays correctly in admin (removed CSS clash).
 * Bug fix: Bible books and dates now appear correctly in non-English languages.
 You may need to reset the options to default to make this work.